sacidaksoy/netflix-app/README.md

 ## Introduction
-Build and Deploy an Netflix Clone page with React Native.
+Build and Deploy an Netflix Clone page with React JS.

 In this project, I used: